PepperDash/epi-crestron-nvx/README.md

 # PepperDash NVX Plugin

-> The NVX plugin endeavors to provide device control and routing over Crestron NVX type devices without the need for an XIO director.
+The NVX plugin endeavors to provide device control and routing over Crestron NVX type devices without the need for an XIO director.

-## Installation
+## Essentials Version

-Navigate to the BUILDS folder in the repository.
-Place the .cplz file into the Plugins folder for Essentials and reset the application.
+The NVX plugin current requires Essentials 2.7.4 or later.

 ### __IMPORTANT:__

 The name property in the Esssentials Device config is what the actual NVX device will be named.
 This value must not contain any spaces or special characters.

-<strong>This plugin does not currently support E30/D30 encoders and decoders.
-They will throw null reference exeptions.
-This is in development.</strong>

 ## Join Map